-Health ministers respond to concerns about urgent eye treatmentPosted: Wednesday 29 April 2020 at 13:56
+Health ministers respond to concerns about urgent eye treatmentPosted: Wednesday 29 April 2020

 We have received encouraging responses from health ministers following our correspondence to ensure sight-saving injections continue to be a priority during the coronavirus crisis.